amka66/horc/README.md

 `$ docker container run -it --rm -v ~/my-files:/mount amka66/horc /mount/kb.hn /mount/queries/kb-queries.pl`
 Load a Horn knowledge base stored locally in `~/my-files/kb.hn`, load and execute a Prolog script stored locally in `~/my-files/queries/kb-queries.pl`, and start an interactive Prolog session with the user.

-## Overview of Source Code (for developers) ##
+## Overview of Source Code ##

-The following is an account of all files in this repository.
+The following is an account of all files in the repository.

 File | Directory | Description
 ---- | --------- | -----------